 Welcome, and thank you so much for considering a degree in Teacher Education from Ohio Christian University.

 The goal of Ohio Christian University's Teacher Education Program is to graduate competent, caring and qualified teachers.
 It is designed to prepare teachers with a constructivist philosophy of education and a Christian world view, integrating general, professional and Biblical knowledge.
-OCU's Teacher Education program is accredited by Teacher Education Accreditation Council (TEAC).
+OCU's Teacher Education program is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 On completion of the program, students should be able to: